jsdclxvi/Reforestation/README.md

-## Why did the cookie cry?
-## Because his mother was a wafer so long
+## Why are ghosts bad liars?
+Because you can see right through them!